-The Superintendent shall maintain a procurement and contract administration system in accordance with the federal procurement requirements (2 CFR 200.317-.326), including the prohibition of use of statutorily or administratively imposed state, local or tribal geographical preferences in the evaluation of bids or proposals, except where applicable federal statutes expressly mandate or encourage geographic preference, for the administration and management of Federal grants and Federally-funded programs.
+The Superintendent shall maintain a procurement and contract administration system in accordance with the federal procurement requirements (2 CFR 200.317-.326), including verification that vendor/contractor has not been suspended or debarred from participation in federal programs, and the prohibition of use of statutorily or administratively imposed state, local or tribal geographical preferences in the evaluation of bids or proposals, except where applicable federal statutes expressly mandate or encourage geographic preference, for the administration and management of Federal grants and Federally-funded programs.
 The Corporation shall maintain a contract administration system that requires contractors to perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.
 Except as otherwise noted, procurement transactions shall conform to the provisions of this policy and related guidelines.